Angel1612/fylux.github.io/_posts/2017-07-11-Memory_Alignment.md

 However, this approaches didn't considered the alignment of the memory allocated but the way data is accessed.

 Therefore, I will focus on analyzing if the alignment of the memory allocated affects the performance when doing random access.
-I won't force the unalignment; instead I will use memory allocators that only guarantee some level of alignment.
+I won't force the unalignment; instead I will use memory allocators that only guarantee some level of alignment.<!--more-->

 <br/>
 ## Random Access